eddieguo-1128/DualDiff/README.md

 This project implements a joint EEG generation and classification model using denoising diffusion techniques.

+> TODO - Update the project title at the end.

 ## Baseline

 As a starting point, we implemented and ran simple EEGNet models for each dataset to establish baseline classification accuracy on the test set.